 Police protection in the Warm Springs planning area is provided by the Washoe County Sheriff's Office.
 There is currently one patrol unit regularly assigned to the area, with an average response time of 23 minutes.
 This response time may vary depending upon distance and patrol availability.
 The minimum service standards in the Washoe County Comprehensive Plan for suburban areas requires a response time of 10-15 minutes.
 (Refer to Plate 8, Emergency Response Time.)
-Extension of these services will be coordinated with the growth of the community, following the general guidelines in the Public Safety section of the Washoe County Public Services and Facilities Element and in accordance with the Washoe County Sheriff's Office's designated requirements.
+Extension of these services will be coordinated with the growth of the community, following the general guidelines in the Public Safety section of the Washoe County Sheriff's Office's designated requirements.
 A community service center has been designated on the plan for location of these facilities.